Taylor-made Pi

 Voila!

-There are that converge faster.
+There are other pi formulas that converge faster.

 Presentation Suggestions: